mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/gpu/index.md

 1. NVIDIA GPU with Fermie architecture version 2.1 or greater.

 1. Nvidia driver must be running on each GPU host node.
 The Nvidia driver version needs to be < 460.x, because the [Nvidia DCGM exporter][nvidia_dcgm] does not support the latest Nvidia driver yet.
 Nvidia driver version `450.51.06-1` is recommended.
-Please follow the offcial [Nvidia Driver Installation Guide][nvidia_driver_installation_guide] to setup the driver on the host.
+Follow the official [Nvidia Driver Installation Guide][nvidia_driver_installation_guide] to setup the driver on the host.
 For example,

 * Centos 7